 20 times Florence Nightingale spoke the absolute truth when it comes to nursing, ethics, and life in general.

 Widely considered the single most influential nurse in history, Florence Nightingale truly was a pioneer and founder of modern nursing.
-She epitomized everything nurses stand for – someone who dedicated her life towards helping those in need.
+She epitomized everything nurses stand for – someone who dedicated her life to helping those in need.
 Day and night, she went out of her way to ensure that her patients were taken care of.
 She sacrificed any personal time she had to improve the lives of countless men and women, yet she still aspired for more.

 She wasn’t satisfied with merely saving the lives of those on her floor.
 Her personal experience allowed her to understand the raw power and untapped potential of nursing, and she was determined to fight for it.
 She knew that improving working conditions and giving nurses the respect they deserve would greatly increase the overall ability for a hospital to successfully treat its patients.

 Through her book, Notes on Nursing, Nightingale took it upon herself to bring attention to the changes that needed to be made.
 Little did she know, her words would spark a nursing revolution and pave the way for the profession to become what it is today.
 These words, despite the fact that they were all spoken or written well over 100 years ago, still ring true today.